nodejs/package-maintenance/docs/testing-guidelines.md

 This can be done developing a CI pipeline.
 Check out our [CI guidelines](https://github.com/nodejs/package-maintenance/blob/master/README.md).

-The minimal versions you should focus are:
+The minimum versions you should focus are:
 * LTS (long time support)
 * Current